 Determine your Goal

 The first step to picking investments is defining the purpose of your portfolio.
-Everyone’s goal for investing is to earn money, but investors may be focused on generating an income supplement during retirement, on preserving their wealth, or on capital appreciation.
+Everyone’s goal for investing is to earn money, but investors may be focused on generating an income supplement during retirement, preserving their wealth, or on capital appreciation.
 Different goals require a very different strategy.

 Price is one of the most important factors to consider when buying a share.
 Buying into the best company at the wrong time can lead to a loss in your investment.
 Do your research and stay aware of the daily news, trends, and events that drive the economy and every company in it.

 Market liquidity affects everything from the bid-offer spread to trade execution.
 It measures the number of buyers and sellers that are present and if the transaction can take place with no delay.
 Highly-liquid stocks mean that positions can be entered and exited quickly without the price being hit.